mfkfawas/fnjan-podcast/README.md

 - 🧱 `Feature-based architecture for scalability`
 - 🧠 `Smart search input` with debounced API calls and URL sync
 - 🗂️ Podcasts are `stored and cached in a serverless PostgreSQ`L database via `Drizzle ORM`
+- ☁️ `Hosted on Vercel` for optimized, serverless edge performance

 ## 🛠️ Tech Stack